 While there isn't much evidence about how well they work, a number of people try alternative treatments for hay fever.
 These include:

 There's no proven way to avoid getting hay fever in the first place.
-However, doctors think reducing a child's exposure to allergy-causing substances such as dust mites may help delay or prevent hay fever — but the evidence isn't clear yet.
+Doctors think reducing a child's exposure to allergy-causing substances, such as dust mites and animal dander, may help delay or prevent hay fever — but the evidence isn't clear yet.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.